alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-11-marrying-unreligious-woman.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on marrying a woman who is not religious"
+title: "Ruling on marrying a woman who is not righteous"
 hijri: "Rabiul Awwal 08, 1446"
 source: "Fatwa no.446"
 lang: en